OsomePteLtd/principles/src/frontend.md

       BankAccountList/
         [no nested directories]
-        [other files should be placed in queries or services] [components for the page should be placed in components folder] BankAccountList.page.ts
+        [other files should be placed in queries or services] [components for the page should be placed in components directory] BankAccountList.page.ts
         BankAccountList.page.test.ts
   queries/